Corruption in South Africa’s liberal democratic context: Equipping Christian leaders and communities for their role in countering corruption

 Challenges faced by Christian leaders regarding complex manifestations of corruption in post-apartheid South Africa

-F. W. de Wet
+FW de Wet

 • Chapter 4